fbaumdicker/panicmage/readme_panicmage.txt

 libginac-dev

 compile with

+"g++ panicmage.c -st -lm -lgsl -lgslcblas -lcln -lginac -o panicmage"

-"g++ panicmage.c -lm -lgsl -lgslcblas -lcln -lginac -o panicmage"
+or "g++ -std=c++11 panicmage.c -st -lm -lgsl -lgslcblas -lcln -lginac -o panicmage" if gcc is < 6.0.

 you may now run panicmage from commandline with